Characterizing losses in InAs two-dimensional electron gas-based gatemon qubits: Appendix B: Qubit design

-We report on a chip containing four qubits, each coupled capacitively to a readout resonator, drive line, and gate electrode.
+We report on two chips containing four qubits and 6 CPW resonators respectively.
+On the qubit chip, each qubit is coupled capacitively to a readout resonator, drive line, and gate electrode.
 The readout resonators are coupled inductively to a common feedline.
 An optical image of one such qubit is shown in Fig.~\ref{fig:fab}(e) with an equivalent circuit diagram shown in Fig.~\ref{fig:fab}(f).
 We use Ansys Q3D extractor to calculate the Maxwell capacitance matrix.
 We find that the qubit shunt capacitance is $C_S = \SI{62.7}{\femto F}$, giving an estimated charging energy of $E_C/h = e^2/2C_S = \SI{309}{\mega Hz}$, where $e$ is the elementary charge and $h$ is Planck's constant.
 The Josephson junction provides a nonlinear inductance $L_J$ in parallel with a shunt capacitance.
 By virtue of tuning the current through the junction, the top gate electrode sets a voltage $V_G$ which controls the qubit frequency $f_Q$.
 At a qubit frequency of $f_Q = \SI{6}{\giga Hz}$, the qubit is detuned from the readout resonator by $> \SI{1}{\giga Hz}$, allowing for dispersive readout of the qubit state.
 The Josephson energy at this frequency would be $E_J = \SI{16}{\giga Hz}$ giving a ratio of $E_J/E_C = 52$, satisfying the transmon condition $E_J\gg E_C$.
 We note that the critical current through the Josephson junction at this frequency is $I_C = \SI{30}{\nano A}$.
 A $\lambda/4$ readout resonator with a frequency of $f_\mathrm{r}$ = \SI{7.14}{\giga Hz} is coupled capacitively to the qubit with an estimated coupling strength $g/2\pi = \SI{109}{\mega Hz}$.
 We note that the readout resonator frequency is shifted down due to an appreciable kinetic inductance of the thin film Al from a frequency of $f_\mathrm{r}^0$ = \SI{7.56}{\giga Hz} expected by design \cite{gao2006}, leading to a kinetic inductance fraction of 10\%.
+We will discuss the implications of this large kinetic inductance later in this article.
 An external drive line is coupled to the qubit by a coupling strength of $\kappa/2\pi = \SI{396}{\kilo Hz}$.